5ifar/AdventureWorks/Project Implementation/Documentation.md

 **Step 8:** Add Line Chart with Start of Month on X axis and Total Customers on Y axis.
 Change Title to Monthly Customers.
 Add Trend line & Tooltips.
 Format similar to the line chart above.

+**In Exec Dashboard View:**

+**Step 9:** Add KPI card with Total Revenue measure value with Trend axis as Start of Month and target values as Previous Month Revenue measure.
+If target is met the KPI card will show green colour else, it will be in red colour.
+Change Title to Monthly Revenue.
+Change Title Font to Segoe UI Size 10 Center Aligned.
+Change Callout Value Font to Segoe UI Bold Size 30 Center Aligned with Display units as Millions.
+Drop Trend axis transparency to 10% and set colours and Direction according to the measure plotted.
+Change Target Lable Font to Segoe UI Size 9 Center Aligned and Label as Prev Month.

+Replicate the KPI card for Total Orders and Total Returns measures with targets as Previous Month Orders and Previous Month Returns.
+Change Titles.
+For both KPIs set the display units as None since we want to see whole figures.
+For Monthly Returns KPI set the direction as Low is good.

+**Step 10:** Add Bar chart to see Product wise categorical breakdown with Y axis as CategoryName and X axis as Total Orders values.
+Remove Axis Titles.
+Remove X axis data value range and add data labels instead in Outside end position.
+Change Title to Orders by Category.
+Change Title Font to Segoe UI Size 10 Center Aligned.
+Change Bar colour to 20% Black.
+Format Tooltip from Properties.
+Type Default.
+Text Label Colour White.
+Text value Colour Maven Blue.
+Drill Text Colour White.
+Background Colour Black 20% with 10% Transparency.

+**In Customer Detail View:**

+**Step 11:** Add Donut chart of Total Orders Measure by Income level.
+Change Title to Orders by Income Level.
+Change Title Font to Segoe UI Size 10 Center Aligned.
+Turn off the legend and instead show data labels of category and value with font size 8 and 1 decimal place.
+Update the colour of slices.
+Add visual-level filter to exclude customers with “Very High” income level.

+Replicate above donut chart for Total Orders measure by Occupation.
+Change Title to Orders by Occupation.
+Change Title Font to Segoe UI Size 10 Center Aligned.
+Add visual-level filter to display the 3 occupations with the most orders using the Top N filtering type with filter data values as Total Orders.